 Monsoon is when the state of Assam receives wholesome rainfall.
 Starting from June, the rain is more or less active for the next 3 to 4 months until October.
-It is the time of the year when the landscape of Assam, which consist of farms, tropical forests, grasslands and tea plantations, changes its color to a very soothing and refreshing green, fresh from the rain brought by monsoon clouds.
+It is the time of the year when the landscape of Assam, which consists of farms, tropical forests, grasslands, and tea plantations, changes its color to a very soothing and refreshing green, fresh from the rain brought by monsoon clouds.
 It is also the time of the year when the Brahmaputra River becomes a place of mighty sunsets and mesmerizing gigantic cloud formations can be seen across the skies.

 Day 1 | Dibrugarh - Mancotta T.E